-The project will not physically affect existing or proposed pedestrian, bicycle, and public transit facilities.
-Therefore the project will not conflict with adopted policies, plans, or programs supporting alternative transportation.
+The project would be consistent with General Plan policies requiring new development to provide facilities for pedestrians, bicyclists, and public transit by providing a four-foot wide sidewalk along Riverside Drive.
+The project will not otherwise affect existing pedestrian, bicycle, or transit facilities.
+Therefore, the project will not conflict with adopted policies, plans, or programs supporting alternative transportation.